jayriverlong/jayriverlong.github.io/_posts/2020-06-24-superstimulus.md

 but the difference in photo quality or attractiveness is enormous.
 Looking at shoots of major models from then
--- the Spice Girls, Madonna, Britney Spears, and so forth, but to viewers in 2020, those photos look mostly unremarkable, if not frumpy.
+-- the Spice Girls, Madonna, Britney Spears, and so forth, but to viewers in 2020, those photos look mostly unremarkable.
 Going back further, would a [swimsuit photo](https://i.pinimg.com/736x/67/ae/1d/67ae1d94014e0e2e1188f0c5db13d39b.jpg) of Marilyn Monroe, *the* most famous sexual icon of all time, even catch your attention scrolling through Instagram?
 Not mine, frankly.